-For each product that we sell, we finance one day of school for disadvantaged children in the poor suburb of Cuzco.
+For each product that we sell, we finance one day of school to disadvantaged children in the poor suburb of Cuzco.

 In 2007, Jean Gabriel Cabot, a frenchman, fell in love with Peru.
-When he discovered ASVIN school near Cuzco, he was so inspired by the project that he spontaneously decided to create the NGO Los Chicos de Cusco in order to finance the expansion of the school.
+When he discovered ASVIN school near Cuzco, he was so inspired by the project that he spontaneously decided to create the NGO Los Chicos de Cusco in order to be able to finance the expansion of the school.

-Thanks to many financial supports, Los Chicos de Cusco grew up rapidly.
-Ten years later it's now three schools that are financed by the NGO : ASVIN, Huchuy Yachaq and Picol.
+Thanks to the financial support it received, Los Chicos de Cusco grew rapidly in size.
+Ten years later, three schools are now financed by the NGO : ASVIN, Huchuy Yachaq and Picol.

 - ASVIN school was founded in 2003 by Hide and David, a Peruvian couple.
 It is located in San Jeronimo, one of the poorest suburbs of Cusco.
 Their objective was to help families by teaching their children at no cost.
-Thanks to that program, children who would have otherwise been on the street or at work during the day are now able to benefit from a complete education.
-Back when the organization was starting up, David and Hide used extra sheets from used copybooks for the pupils to have something to write on.
-They put all their savings into the foundation of the school and postponed having their own house until 2014.
+Thanks the program, children who would have otherwise been on the street or at work are now able to receive an education.
+Back to the beginning of the organization, David and Hide used to give pupils the clear sheets of paper in used copybooks as something to write on.
+They put all their savings into the founding of the school and postponed having their own house until 2014.
 Today, ASVIN counts six teachers, a cook, many volunteers and more than 90 children aged from 3 to 13 years old.
-Everything is taken in charge by the school : from the canteen (twice a day) to scholarships.
+All costs are paid for by the school : from the canteen (twice a day) to scholarships.

 - Today, Los Chicos de Cusco also supports Huchuy Yachaq school located on the hills above Cuzco.
-Huchuy Yachaq "little kid who knows" in Quechua, was born on the will of local people and Marlene, a street educator.
-It offers teaching and a ressource centre for working children.
-The main objective is education but the school also helps young parents (aged from 16-17) by learning them how to raise their children.
-Thanks to Huchuy Yachaq, children are not left alone anymore and not exposed to petty street crimes.
-Indeed only 1% of the local children are now out of school.
-The 76 children in Huchuy Yachaq are being offered canteen, books and school supplies by the organization.
+Huchuy Yachaq, that means "little kid who knows" in Quechua, was created by the local people and Marlene, a street educator.
+It offers child workers a place where they can resource and learn.
+It's main objective is education, however the school also helps young parents (aged from 16-17) learn how to raise their children.
+Thanks to Huchuy Yachaq, children are no longer left to their own devices and are less exposed to petty street crimes, as only 1% of the local children do not attend school.
+The organization offers the 76 children in Huchuy Yachaq food at the canteen, as well as books and school supplies.

-- Finally, Los Chicos de Cusco, contributes to the development of Picol school, also located in a suburb of Cusco.
+- Lastly, Los Chicos de Cusco, contributes to the development of the Picol school, that is also located in a suburb of Cusco.
 The organization provides school supplies to the 98 children of Picol.
-The organization would also like to contribute to the school cook's remuneration, Lucy.
+The organization would also like to contribute to Lucy's, the school's cook, salary.

 Asvin, Huchuy Yachaq, and Picol are solely financed by donations.
-Each year the budget is difficult to close, and it is only thanks to the amazing work of the volunteers and members of the association that the schools stay afloat.
+Each year it is difficult to balance the budget and it is only thanks to the amazing work provided by the volunteers and the members of the association that the schools manage to stay afloat.

-Hearing about Los Chicos de Cusco we met with Jean Gabriel, Los Chicos' president, who introduced us more thoroughly to his challenging and inspiring work.
-It was then that we decided to create the #TwoShoesForSchool project, in order to finance one day of school for a child of one of these three schools for each product of Perús sold.
+After hearing about Los Chicos de Cusco we met with Jean Gabriel, the President of Los Chicos, who introduced us more thoroughly to his challenging and inspiring work.
+It was then that we decided to create our projet #TwoShoesForSchool : we finance one day of school for a child at on of these three schools each time we sell a Perús product.

 How much does a day of school cost ?

-There are a bit over 200 days of school in an academic year.
-Since the beginning of the project in December 2014, more than 25 000 days of school have been financed.
-This represents one year of school for 125 children, and it's only the beginning !
+There are slightly over 200 days in an academic year.
+Since the beginning of the project in December 2014, there have been more than 55 000 days of school financed.
+This represents one year of school for 275 children, and it's only the beginning !

 Future objectives for TwoShoesForSchool

-We hope to bring greater financial stability to the NGO and help it with future projects : providing education for more children, for a longer period of time, as well as developing professional training for the parents.
-The main project in the middle-term is the opening of a women worskhop in Huchuy Yachaq.
-Today most of these women are unemployed.
-The purpose of this workshop is to develop sewing and jewellery-making skills for the women to create income-generating activities in the future.
+We hope to bring greater financial stability to the NGO and help it in it's future projects : providing education for more children and for a longer period of time, as well as developing professional training for the parents.
+In the medium term, the main project is to open a workshop for women in Huchuy Yachaq.
+Today most of the women are unemployed, the purpose of this workshop would be to give women a space to develop sewing and jewellery-making skills, so that in the future they will be able to create income-generating activities.